portrait machupicchu

 Altitude Sickness, symptoms, and prevention

-Altitude sickness is a typical malaise that, the majority of visitors who came by first time to Cusco or some altitude city, feel the first days.
-This is due to the body trying to acclimatize to little oxygen and the cold, dry air of a high-altitude city.
-Altitude sickness occurs at altitudes above 2,400 meters, where air pressure is lower.
-This occurs when the body has not had enough time to acclimate to the altitude.
-It is much more frequent in those people who take flights from low altitude sites to higher altitude sites.
+Altitude sickness occurs at altitudes above 2,400 meters, with lower air pressure.
+It occurs when the body has insufficient time to acclimate to the altitude.
+It is much more frequent in people who take flights from low-altitude to higher-altitude sites.
 If you gradually increase the altitude or live in high-altitude areas, your body acclimatizes and adapts naturally.

-But if you don’t give your body time to adjust, your body will struggle to get the oxygen it is lacking.
+But if you don’t give your body time to adjust, it will struggle to get the oxygen it needs.
 Altitude sickness affects people in different ways.
 Some seem to have no more than a mild headache, while others may have a wide variety of symptoms.
-It is important to take altitude sickness as a serious issue, and thus you will enjoy the citadel.
+Taking altitude and mountain sickness seriously is essential; thus, you will enjoy the citadel.

 Some symptoms of altitude sickness are: